Afghanistan’s Untold Story

 Afghanistan Between Three Worlds - a documentary

-Following the Soviet invasion of Afghanistan on December 27, 1979, the entire corps of 1136 Western journalists was expelled, leaving what President Jimmy Carter called the “the greatest threat to peace since the second World War,” shielded in secrecy from Western eyes.
+Following the Soviet invasion of Afghanistan on December 27, 1979, the entire corps of 1136 Western journalists was expelled, leaving what President Jimmy Carter called the "the greatest threat to peace since the second World War," shielded in secrecy from Western eyes.
 In 1981, the Afghan government granted us exclusive permission to spend 10 days inside the country.
 What our camera saw and reported in an exclusive news story for CBS News was a country desperate to survive the vice-like grip of superpower confrontation while building a modern identity from the mire, violence and confusion of its feudal past.
 Aired on the PBS network from 1982 to 1983, Afghanistan Between Three Worlds stands today as the only documentary of its kind to challenge the monolithic Cold War images of the era by casting its focus on a different facet of the Afghan war.
 It is a witness to what might have been had diplomacy prevailed and to one of the greatest tragedies of the 20th century.
-You can buy the film at grailwerk.com
+Click here to watch the one hour documentary.

 A Woman in Exile Returns - a documentary

 As the first Afghan refugee to come to the US in 1978, Sima Wali transformed herself from victim to advocate.
 As President of Refugee Women in Development (RefWID, Inc.) she worked for decades to empower uprooted women around the world to assert their rights.
-In 2002 we filmed Sima’s first return to Kabul since her exile.
+In 2002 we filmed Sima's first return to Kabul since her exile.
 As a human rights expert for the empowerment of refugee women, Sima went to run a capacity building workshop for indigenous Afghan women-led organizations.
 As a woman in exile herself, Sima also went to reconnect to the ground of her own empowerment as a young women growing up in Afghanistan.
-The Woman in Exile Returns gave audiences the chance to discover the message of one of Afghanistan’s most articulate voices and her hopes for her people.
-You can buy the film at grailwerk.com
+The Woman in Exile Returns gave audiences the chance to discover the message of one of Afghanistan's most articulate voices and her hopes for her people.
+Click here to watch the 1 hour documentary

 The Voice - a novel